goramartin/master-thesis/docs/papers/seachers/lov-gateway-to-reusable-semantic-vocabularies.md

 To sum it up - they use tf-idf with normalisation and popularity measure.
 During this paper they mentioned a popularity a lot of times - why is it important - look at [9] and [26] as mentioned in the paper.

 This paper also contains a lot of information on the entire architecture - but for my purpose I wrote down things only for the searching.

+Other search engines - swoogle, watson, falcons offer filtering based on ontology type (class, property) and ranking based on popularity but they dont look for ontology relations.